Assembling the World’s Largest Legal Indoor Cannabis Production Facility

 Flagship Project: The former ‘KRAFT’ Cobourg Facility

 FV Pharma’s cannabis production facility is located in Cobourg, Ontario, only one hour east of Toronto.
-The company’s joint venture partner, Cannabis Wheaton, is retrofitting the former Kraft Foods facility with the eventual goal of developing approximately 3.9 million square feet of cultivation space.
-Cannabis Wheaton will also be providing operational advisory services, and will play a role in the management of FV Pharma to ensure the success of the large-scale project.
+The company’s joint venture partner, Auxly, is retrofitting the former Kraft Foods facility with the eventual goal of developing approximately 3.9 million square feet of cultivation space.
+Auxly will also be providing operational advisory services, and will play a role in the management of FV Pharma to ensure the success of the large-scale project.

 Thanks to its proximity to a metropolitan hub, the facility is easily accessible and is supported by sufficient infrastructure to conduct its operations.
 In addition to the necessary security, the building has an on-site electrical substation that provides enough power for 9,000 1,000-watt grow bulbs, multiple natural gas lines, 26 loading docks and a 24-inch main sewage pipe.